ryanzzff/cloudflare-docs/content/workers/runtime-apis/nodejs/crypto.md

 A subset of the the `node:crypto` module is available in Workers.
 All APIs in the tables below with a ✅ are supported, and unless otherwise noted, work the same way as the implementations in Node.js.

+The Workers implementation of `node:crypto` always runs in a FIPS-compliant mode.
+As such, APIs such as `setFips()` will not be made available.

 The [WebCrypto API](/workers/runtime-apis/web-crypto/) is also available within Cloudflare Workers.

 ## Classes